moukyh/RC6-with-CBC/README.md

 to verify the correctness of encryption and decrption mode.

-Also the cpp also has the normal encryption and decryption.(In the bottom of cpp)
+Also the cpp also has the normal encryption and decryption. ( In the bottom of cpp )

 I use MD5 to generate Keys with your password.

-If u don't want like this, u can ask generate keys ramdomly or type manually.
+If u dunt want like this, u can ask generate keys ramdomly or type manually.

 Thats's all.

 Thanks for commenting and correcting.

 Attention : the keys are in hex.
+             And edit your ciphertext.txt in C:/ in advance